siketyan/TempRa/README.md

 - BME280 temperature/humidity/pressure module

 ## Usage
+First, connect your BME280 to your Raspberry Pi with I2C.
-Before running, you have to put the config files below into the same directory.
+Before running, you have to put the config files below into the same directory as the jar file.
 - monitor.properties
 ```properties
 SQL_Type=mysql